Sannis/node-mysql-libmysqlclient/README.markdown

 Dependencies
 ------------

-To build this module you must install libmysqlclient library and development files for it.
+To build this module you must install the libmysqlclient library and the development files for it.
 `mysql_config` is used to determine the paths to the library and header files.
-To install these dependencies, you can use the command shell.
+To install these dependencies, execute the commands below for the OS you're running.

 For CentOS: